ad-freiburg/ad-blog/content/post/project-xsgrep.md

 your time?

 Well, that's where xs grep comes into play.
-Inspired by GNU greps functionality, xs grep takes external searches to the next level:
+Inspired by GNU grep's functionality, xs grep takes external searches to the next level:
 Performant, customizable, versatile.

 Whether you are a developer, a system administrator or just looking for a search tool, xs grep is worth checking out.